gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction3.md

 Instead, you can create your own custom types that restrict values to a named set of options known as _constuctors_.
 This has the advantage of marshalling the Elm compiler to help spot mistakes, as any inconsistent naming will be flagged as an error.
-These custom types (also known as algebraic data types or union types) are similar, but more powerful, than 'enum' types available in some other languages.
+These custom types (also known as algebraic data types or union types) are similar to, but more powerful than, 'enum' types available in some other languages.

-Here is how you might create a day of the week union type, using the Elm keyword `type` with available constructors separated with the vertical bar symbol `|`, noting that types and constructors must start with an upper case letter:
+Here is how you might create a day of the week union type, using the Elm keyword `type` with available constructors separated with the vertical bar symbol `|`, noting that custom types and their constructors must start with an upper case letter:

 ```elm {l}
 type DayOfWeek